 Our research has focused on advanced diagnostics and formal metrics of uncertainty for a wide variety of devices.
 We are also actively involved in developing prototype products for process measurement and control applications, particularly in the emerging field of sensor self-validation.

-More recently, the UTC has focussed on the development of Coriolis Mass flow metering, leading to the launch of the CFT-50 and CFT-51 Digital Coriolis mass flow transmitters from our sponsor Invensys, and a series of ground-breaking applications, particularly with multi-phase flow.
+More recently, the AIRG has focused on the development of Coriolis Mass flow metering, leading to the launch of the CFT-50 and CFT-51 Digital Coriolis mass flow transmitters from Invensys, and a series of ground-breaking applications, particularly with multi-phase flow.

-The UTC was Awarded the Wheatstone Measurement Prize by the IET and NPL in 2007 for its Coriolis work.
+The AIRG was Awarded the Wheatstone Measurement Prize by the IET and NPL in 2007 for its Coriolis work.